Self-Treat or Seek Help? Expert Tips for Urgent Moments

 • You’re on blood thinners

-Cuts aren't always clear-cut.
-If you’re still unsure, seek care, even if several hours have passed.
+Seek care if you’re still unsure, even if several hours have passed.

 At-Home Care Tips for Cuts

-If your cut doesn’t require urgent care or you injure yourself after hours, proper care goes a long way to stop or slow bleeding, prevent wound contamination, and put you on the fast track to healing.
-Here’s what to do:
+If your cut doesn’t require urgent care or you injure yourself after-hours, proper care goes a long way to stop or slow bleeding, prevent wound contamination, and put you on the fast track to healing.
+Before applying a bandage, make sure to clean the cut thoroughly with water.

-Rinse the wound with tap water.
-"There’s an old saying, ‘Dilution is the solution to pollution,’” Dr. Szafranski says.
+“Focus on simply washing the wound with fresh tap water.”
+Dr. Szafranski says.
 “Don’t worry about the best water or using a special solution.
 Sterile water or saline haven’t shown better outcomes.”

 Burns: What to Do Immediately